PREREQUISITES AND PLACEMENT IN THE CURRICULUM: Must have completed core clerkships in Pediatrics and Obstetrics/Gynecology.

 PURPOSE: The objective of this program is to familiarize the student with the evaluation, diagnosis and treatment of complex genetic and metabolic problems both on the wards and in the laboratory.
 Depending on the student’s degree of interest, the student may engage in various aspects of laboratory investigation, learning techniques and means of approaching a problem and re-evaluating results.
 She/he may tackle a research problem or learn and perform various screening and diagnostic tests.

 Competency 1: Patient Care (PC).
-Students will be expected to provide patient care in a compassionate, appropriate, and effective manner for the promotion of health, prevention of illness, treatment of disease, and at the end of life.
+Student will be expected to provide patient care in a compassionate, appropriate, and effective manner for the promotion of health, prevention of illness, treatment of disease, and at the end of life.
 Students will:

 - Demonstrate the ability to gather a three-generation family history for genetic disorders and identify risks when present.
 By the end of the rotation, the student will demonstrate proficiency in drawing a pedigree.